odd-rabbit/Script-Manager/README.md

 # Script-Manager This is a python script manager, allow us to manage scripts easily.
+Not finish yet

 Using one .py script to manage many .py scripts.
 Function including: